knyar/nginx-lua-prometheus/README.md

 * `name` is the name of the metric.
 * `description` is the text description.
 Optional.
 * `label_names` is an array of label names for the metric.
 Optional.
-* `buckets` is an array of numbers defining bucket boundaries.
+* `buckets` is an array of finite numbers defining strictly increasing bucket boundaries.
 Optional, defaults to 20 latency buckets covering a range from 5ms to 10s (in seconds).

 Returns a `histogram` object that can later be used to record samples.